THE THIRD SUSTAINABLE LIVELIHOODS PROJECT (P125232):

 - Relevant project staff as well as local project officers (LPOs) will be available for interviews remotely or in person depending on the methodology employed by the contractor.

 In addition, the PIU/MOF will brief the contractor on the LDF at the beginning of the assignment.
 Specific contents and research questions for each survey are to be developed in detail.
-All the survey instruments and strategy shall be accepted by the PIU before the implementation/fieldwork.
+All the survey instruments and strategies shall be accepted by the PIU before the implementation/fieldwork.

 The contractor will be required to deliver the following key deliverables in Mongolian and English.